rainbowdashlabs/sql-java/README.md

 This method will take coins from a player with a specific uuid if the player has enough coins.\
 If we get an updated row we know that the player had enough money.\
 Use this whenever you want to take a something from a player if he has enough credits.
-If you check first if the player has enough credits and take if if it has you lose thread safety.
+If you check first whether the player has enough credits or not and take it if he has, you lose thread safety.

 ## Deleting data